China coke futures track spot prices higher on supply worries

-BEIJING (Reuters) - Chinese coke futures jumped to a six-week high on Thursday, rising nearly 4% after spot market prices increased on fears of tighter supply amid environmental curbs.
+BEIJING (Reuters) - Chinese coke futures jumped to a six-week high on Thursday, rising nearly 4% after spot market prices climbed on fears of tighter supply amid environmental curbs.

 Prices for coke bought by several mills in Hebei gained 120 yuan per tonne, while some steelmakers in Shandong had also agreed to the increase, analysts with SinoSteel Futures wrote in a note.